-OAuth is a protocol that allows Natero to access resources of your Salesforce website without having to expose your user credentials.
-Instead of supplying a username and password, OAuth allows you to authorize the Natero application to access your Salesforce accounts and contacts via the Salesforce API.
+OAuth is a protocol that allows Natero to access NetSuite data without exposing your user credentials.
+Instead of supplying a username and password, OAuth allows you to authorize Natero to access your NetSuite accounts and contacts via the NetSuite API.

-NetSuite’s OAuth is very different from the standard oauth flow.
+NetSuite's OAuth is very different from the typical OAuth process.

-Here’s a guide to getting setup with token based authentication.
-Note that you must be using a SuiteTalk API versions greater than 2015.2.
+Here's a guide to setting up token based authentication with NetSuite and Natero.
+Note that you must be using a SuiteTalk API version greater than 2015.2.

 The integration record identifies the application in NetSuite's system.

-- Visit the integrations page or global search for page:integrations
+- Within NetSuite, visit the Integrations page, or perform a global search for page:integrations.

 - Name: Natero Integration